 MAXIMA GRUPE, UAB

-Maxima Grupė owns the retail chains Maxima (in the Baltic countries), Stokrotka (in Poland), and T-Market (in Bulgaria), as well as e-grocer Barbora which operates in the Baltics.
+Maxima Grupė owns the retail chains Maxima (in the Baltic countries), Stokrotka (in Poland), and T-Market (in Bulgaria), as well as e-grocer Barbora which operates in the Baltic countries.

-Maxima Grupė’s consolidated revenue in the first half of 2019 grew by 23.9% versus the same period a year earlier to EUR 1.9 billion.
-Consolidated EBITDA was EUR 142 million.
-During the period, the group invested more than EUR 49 million in fixed assets.
+Maxima Grupė’s consolidated revenue in 2019 grew by 15.7% versus the previous year to EUR 3.993 billion.
+Consolidated EBITDA for the year, including the impact of IFRS 16, was EUR 333.4 million.
+The group invested EUR 131.3 million in fixed assets.

-Maxima Grupė is part of the Vilniaus Prekyba group, which controls and manages the group of subsidiary companies operating chains of retail stores and pharmacies as well as real estate development and property management companies in the Baltic States, Sweden, Poland and Bulgaria.
+Maxima Grupė is part of the Vilniaus Prekyba group of companies.
+Vilniaus Prekyba controls and manages a group of subsidiary companies operating chains of retail stores and pharmacies as well as real estate development and property management companies in the Baltic States, Sweden, Poland and Bulgaria.

 Mob.: +370 635 24523